UX Foundations: Information Architecture

 Perfect for beginners, UX Foundations: Information Architecture starts with a brief overview of information architecture.
 Students will learn what it means to have good information architecture before learning the first steps to creating one.
 The next section of the course introduces card sorting and details how to conduct this strategy.
 From there, students learn how to analyze their card sort using paper as well as computer-based methods.

 We are less than halfway through the course, and card sorting is only the first step of the process.
 Building upon the previous modules, students then learn how to create architectures based on abstract information and subsequently validate them.
 From there, participants learn how to test their architectures using reverse sorting.
 The course finishes with lessons on navigation structure and usability testing.

-On the Lynda.com platform, instructors teach objectives via video lessons, and transcripts are available for each video.
+On the linkedin.com/learning platform, instructors teach objectives via video lessons, and transcripts are available for each video.
 A premium membership lets members download course videos to their smartphone or computer.
 Premium members can also download exercise files for further practice of course fundamentals.

 What I Will Learn